dishathakurata/Java-DSA/README.md

         For example, for N = 10 and S = {1,5,6,9}, there are two solutions: {5,5},{1,9} So output should be 2.
 [Infinite Supply of coins]
 Prog8: Given a set of non-negative integers, and a value sum, Write a program to determine if there is a subset of the given set with sum equal to given sum.
 Input: set [] = {3, 34, 4, 12, 5, 2}, sum = 9.
         Output: True [ There is a subset (4, 5) with sum 9]

+Assignment 8: Sorting
+Prog1: Write functions for each of the following sorting techniques (show the result after each iteration)
+        a.
+Selection
+        b.
+Insertion
+Prog2: Write functions for each of the following sorting techniques
+        a.
+Quick
+        b.
+Merge
+Prog3: Write functions for each of the following sorting techniques
+        a.
+Radix
+        b.
+Heap sort